azuspl/Azus-Portfoilo/index.md

 ![Image](https://i.imgur.com/BEEPZQp.png)

 # C# Zombie Survival FiveM
-Small edited project on FiveM in 2018 the mode was made for on the pattern of an abandoned city overrun by zombies.
+Another gamemode for FiveM this time a little smaller, main theme was centered around abandoned city overrun by zombies.
 ![Image](https://i.imgur.com/jsvw7pt.png)
 ![Image](https://i.imgur.com/7QmfShI.png)

 # LUA SCP Breach 3.2 Garry's Mod 2017 - 2021

-My biggest project on Garry's Mod, spent 5 years on creating my version of this Gamemode.
-Gamemode has build-in Cutscenes, new mechanics, abilities for SCP'S and classes, main menu with SFM animations, players animations and more more things.
+My biggest project while working with Garry’s Mod, spent 5 years on creating my version of Breach Gamemode.
+This includes built-in Cutscenes, new mechanics, abilities for SCP’s and classes, main menu with SFM animations, players animations and even more hidden features.

 One in-game cutscene which is 30 seconds took me 1 month to script in Lua (I hate do something like In-Game Cutscenes in Lua.
-Awful pain, but looks really cool on the end), add sounds (for this big boss scene i used +80 sounds), particles etc..
-And players loving it and they can't believe it's still Garry's Mod
+Awfully painful to do, but looks really cool on the final result), add sounds (for this big boss scene I've used over 80 sounds), particles etc..
+Majority of players were concerned if that still was Garry's Mod.

 ### tip: white glowing hud icons = screens from new version of this gamemode